Best Things to Do in Switzerland in the Winter

 You can take a quick cab to the adventure course in Interlaken and the cost for an adult is 39 Swiss Francs (in winter the opening times change, you please contact the park in advance).

-We hope, these tips have helped you finding the perfect winter activities for your Switzerland trip!
+We hope, these tips have helped you find the perfect winter activities for your Switzerland trip!